Degenerative Disc Disease

 What is degenerative disc disease?

-Located between the vertebrae, spinal discs act shock absorbers and to allow motion in the spine.
-But what is degenerative disc disease and how does it impact the discs in the spine?
-Degenerative Disc Disease (DDD) is a term used to describe changes to the disc that adversely affect these functions.
+Degenerative disc disease (DDD) is a term used to describe changes to the disc that make the disc less effective.
 As we age, our discs dry out, becoming less flexible and less effective as shock absorbers.
 Because there is minimal blood supply to the discs, it is difficult for them to heal or repair themselves.
-This can be accelerated by injury or repetitive stress to the spine can make this degeneration worse.
+Injury or repetitive stress to the spine can make this degeneration worse.

 Affected discs may be located in the: